100% Celium Shorts Review

 The 100% shorts work well with most knee pads.
 The leg length is long enough to prevent the dreaded knee pad gap, the unfortunate situation when there is a gap between the bottom of your short leg and the top of your knee pad sleeve.
 The leg opening is wide enough to work with any trail or enduro-style knee pad.
 Ultra-beefy downhill knee pads might be a little too bulky.

 The 100% Celium Shorts are a high-quality piece of apparel.
 They work quite well on the trail and appear to be built to last.
-They look good, they offer a nice and clean shape, they play well with knee pads and work great in damp conditions.
+They look good, offer a nice and clean shape, play well with knee pads, and work great in damp conditions.
 The BOA waistband adjustment system is pretty slick, although it does have a limited range of adjustment so ordering the right waist size is important.
 That said, we were impressed by the comfort and quality of these trail and all-mountain riding shorts.